Microeconomics (MSc Economics)

 Textbooks

-The provided lecture notes cover all but the first two weeks.
-The material of those weeks is, for example, covered in (Jehle and Reny (2011)).
-On auctions, Paul Klemperer's book (Klemperer (2004)) is an interesting (optional!) read but goes far beyond the material covered in this course.
+The provided lecture notes cover all topics.
+An alternative textbook is (Jehle and Reny (2011)).
+On auctions, Paul Klemperer's book (Klemperer (2004)) is an interesting (optional!) read but goes beyond the material covered in this course.

 Bibliography